dubo-dubon-duponey/docker-airplay/README.md

 This is currently based on [shairport-sync](https://github.com/mikebrady/shairport-sync) and the [ALAC](https://github.com/mikebrady/alac) library.

-This image also ships experimental support for Airplay 2 based on [goplay2](https://github.com/openairplay/goplay2).
+This image also ships experimental support for AirPlay2 based on [goplay2](https://github.com/openairplay/goplay2).

 ## Image features